• Welcome!

 Everyone around was in awe--all those wonders and signs done through the apostles!
 And all the believers lived in a wonderful harmony, holding everything in common.
 They sold whatever they owned and pooled their resources so that each person's need was met.
 They followed a daily discipline of worship in the Temple followed by meals at home, every meal a celebration, exuberant and joyful, as they praised God.
 People in general liked what they saw.
 Every day their number grew as God added those who were saved.

-We're wondering if we again need to hear Bonhoeffer's prophetic words more pointedly in these end times for the institutional church like the clang of a piercing bell echoing along the corridor of time...waking us from our complacency.
+The Abbey wonders if we again need to hear Bonhoeffer's prophetic words more pointedly in these end times for the institutional church like the clang of a piercing bell echoing along the corridor of time...waking us from our complacency.
 Is this a time, are there people willing to live a life that lacks compromise? ...
-Is it time to gather small 'wells' (no more than 6-8 people) around this?
+Is it time to gather small 'wells' of connection around this?

 Perhaps too, the era in which we lived, where community broke down into a philosophy of every [man] for themselves...it was getting your piece of the pie before you were staring at an empty pie plate with nothing more than crumbs to pick at.
-Some of that did trickle and seep into the church like a leaky septic tank...there was a shift from communal godly living and theology to one of individual spirituality... a gospel of prosperity.
+Some of that did trickle and seep into the church like a leaky septic tank...there was a shift from communal goodly living and where the morlaity of love is the only morality worth embracing to one of individual spirituality... a 'creed of prosperity.'

-As we at the Abbey think, particularly of our own journey as a family over the last few years, and of all of us, some of the things we have been highlighting are prone to threaten many of the mainstream church members.
-The challenge of being the Christian in the post-modern world is the challenge to break out of the ways where we are sometimes tied down by the traditional way of doing things.
-Not to disparage those traditions, for in and of themselves they are good: but to say, let us not thereby domesticate God believing that somehow our ‘small-picture god’ is anything like the big- picture God of Jesus.
+As we at he Abbey think, particularly of our own journey as a family over the last few years, and of all of us, some of the things we have been highlighting are prone to threaten many of the mainstream church practices.
+The challenge of being the a person of heart, of soul, of mind and of spirit in the post-modern world is the challenge to break out of the ways where we are sometimes tied down by the traditional way of doing things.
+Not to disparage those traditions, for in and of themselves they are good: but to say, let us not thereby domesticate the ways of searching for menaing believing that somehow our ‘small-picture god’ is anything like the big- picture God of Jesus.
 We often say it is unwise to become too close to any religion - it is not good for your health!!

 Now this is dangerous stuff.
 Is the Spirit calling us out right now to do something significantly different?
 To take risks?
 We believe so.
 That’s a hard word to hear in many ways, and to pick up what many commentators are saying, that the mainstream Churches at this point in their histories, are being pruned back.
 The image of the vine keeper pruning back the vine is a painful image.
 The process of being pruned back is not comfortable.
 But it is done so we might come through to a new place where new fruit is born.
 Are we there?
 That is a hard place to be...

 We can feel very inadequate and perhaps threatened by that.
-That is a great danger - the sense of risk to re-discover something far more simple can become too much; the sense of challenge can become a bit overwhelming.
-In a moment like this we might actually withdraw back into that domesticated version of what it means to be Christian and lose the call of the Spirit to go out and permit the Holy Spirit to be the wind within our sails!.
+That is a great danger - the sense of risk to re-discover something far more simple, real, honest and transparent can become too much; the sense of challenge can become a bit overwhelming.
+In a moment like this we might actually withdraw back into that domesticated version of what it means to be a person of who trusts in a good and well-lived life and lose the call of the Spirit to go out and permit the Spirit to be the wind within our sails!.

-So, this is where we now begin as our cells of three to eight.
+So, this is where we now begin.
 'Two or three gathered in his name' who are connected intentionally to many far wide who search through similar questions as ourselves, and through connections of the heart, which transcend time and distance.
-We are endeavouring to focus on a Spirit filled group of companions living in the reality of Jesus, this lush branch embedded, nurtured and fed by the vine...bearing fruit to bless the world.

-The apostle to the new world, Paul of Tarsus exhorts us, that we have been given every spiritual gift in the heavenly places.
-This is not waiting till Christmas, it isn't waiting till we die to receive our inheritance...It's NOW...it's yours and it’s ours – and in this you are more than welcome to share in the adventure…
+The Christian apostle to the new world, Paul of Tarsus exhorts that we have been given every spiritual gift in the heavenly places.
+This is not waiting till Christmas, it isn't waiting till we die to receive our inheritance...It's NOW...it's yours and it’s ours – and in this the Abbey supports and encourages you to welcome the adventure into your 'Monastery of the Heart.'